Setting up an RTO starts with planning

-The foundation of a successful RTO service is the demographics that it appeals to.
+The foundation of a successful RTO business is really understanding the demographics of the people that you will serve.
 Who are the people you will attract into your RTO?
 Where do they live, who do they interact with; are they old, young, men, women; do they enjoy certain activities?
 Then you need to know what do they want from a training provider?
 When?
 Where?
 How?
 Who?

 Whether you’re a startup or an established enterprise, there is never a period of time in your business life cycle in which your demographics are no longer important.
 Market research lets you answer the questions that you need to ask to ensure your product or service has a customer base.

 When setting up an RTO and trying to decide what training is needed in your area, there are some valuable online resources in the following links:

 Health Care and Social Assistance is Australia’s largest and fastest growing industry, employing over 1.5 million people.
 It covers health services like hospitals, GPs, dental and ambulance services, as well as services like child care and aged care.
 Many workers are female and part-time work is common.
 Education is important if you want to work in this industry.
 Jobs like nurses and doctors need a university degree, while child carers and aged care workers need VET qualifications.

 In the news recently the Morrison Government tackled urgent workforce needs with a new, fast-tracked training qualifications for the information and communications technology (ICT) sector.

 The training reflects the need for Australians to learn the latest in digital technology and cyber security to meet current labour demands.

 “The new training products will support the delivery of cyber security and digital skills needs training across multiple industries.” said The Minister for Employment, Skills, Small and Family Business, Senator the Hon Michaelia Cash.